 IXL Experimentation Offerings

-As part of our initial offering within the Innovation Exchange Lab, we are collaborating with the UDRA team and industry partners to build and test the UDRA implementation guidelines
+As part of our initial offering within the Innovation Exchange Lab, we are collaborating with the UDRA team and industry partners to provide access to the implementation of UDRA 1.0.

 Unified Data Reference Architecture (UDRA) – What is it?